thakadu/mltools/README.txt

 Very simple csv to arff file converter.

-Only numeric and string types are supported at present.
+Only numeric, string and nominal types are supported at present.

 Usage: